 My motto is "Waste not Want Not" these days.
 Once upon a time I used to own two rooms of clothes, fourty three pairs of shoes and sixty seven bras.
 What does one do with sixty seven Victoria's Secret bras?
 Not one heck of a lot except take up space in drawers and hope the elastic does not give out from age.

-Here are some other thing I have rescued for free and with a few grandiose ideas have turned them into home.
+Here are some other thing I have rescued for free or bought from thrift shops-- and with a few grandiose ideas have turned them into home.

 The oil painting on the back wall under the faux curtain was free.
-The 20 dollar couch I covered in burgundy tapestry, and added lots of throw pillows.
+The 20 dollar couch I covered in burgundy tapestry, and added lots of throw pillows from a local thrift shop.
 Victorian tea table was 15 dollars and I later found a heavy marble table topper that was the same size of the top of the tea table.
 It was free, but my backache from carrying was not.

 The 1950's Cuba Poster, tall floral vintage Rice Holder (sells for 45.00 on Ebay) and the Vertigo Shadowbox of movie posters, ticket stubs etc. from Hitchcock's film Vertigo.
 All found for free.

 The fake expensive plants that are everywhere were left out in the hall when someone moved.
 Yes, that is my "hatch" on the second floor ceiling.
 (40 ft high ceiling).
 You open it up to get air and wait for maybe John Locke from the old TV show Lost to climb down and tell you to keep punching those numbers into the computer to save the world.

 Thierry Mugler fashion illustrations (numbered) from the 1984 Spring Collection.
 I got these from an auction and four frames prints were $32.00.
 They even have pencil notations for which model they were going to use for each design.
 Heavy plastic background grates bought from a local salvage place, and I hang my pots on the same grates too.